reset/reset.github.com/guide-authoring-cookbooks.md

     [Thu, 26 Jul 2012 02:03:28 +0000] INFO: Running report handlers
     [Thu, 26 Jul 2012 02:03:28 +0000] INFO: Report handlers complete

-If you check the output from Vagrant you'll see the forwarding ports section now has an entry for 8080 on your local machine to 8080 on the guest machine.
+If you check the output from Vagrant you'll see the forwarding ports section now has an entry for 9090 on your local machine to 8080 on the guest machine.

     [default] Forwarding ports...
     [default] -- 22 => 2222 (adapter 1)
-    [default] -- 8080 => 8080 (adapter 1)
+    [default] -- 8080 => 9090 (adapter 1)

-Now you should be able to access the [Tomcat manager](http://localhost:8080/manager/html/) but you'll be greeted with an authorization box instead of some Tomcat managing goodness.
+Now you should be able to access the [Tomcat manager](http://localhost:9090/manager/html/) but you'll be greeted with an authorization box instead of some Tomcat managing goodness.
 In the next section we'll cover creating a Tomcat user and role to access the Tomcat manager using the users recipe provided by the Tomcat cookbook.

+_note: You could forward 8080 on your host machine to 8080 on the virtual machine but there is a good chance if you're a Java developer that you are starting up Tomcats on 8080 already on your host machine._

-__note: If you are not using the virtual box provided by this tutorial you may have iptables, selinux, or another software firewall running that may block connections coming into your virtual machine.__
+_note: If you are not using the virtual box provided by this tutorial you may have iptables, selinux, or another software firewall running that may block connections coming into your virtual machine._

 ## Configuring Tomcat users